nick-mathison/dxi-mcp-server/README.md

 ```
 </details>

-Choose the installation method that best suits your needs.

-### Quick Start: As a Command-Line Tool
+### Quick Start (Command-Line Tool)

-This is the recommended method for users who want to use the server without modifying its code.
+Recommended method for users who want to use the server without modifying its code.

 **Prerequisites**:
 - Python 3.11+
-- `pip` and `git` installed on your system.
+- `pip` and `git` installed on your system
-- Your DCT API Key and DCT Base URL must be provided as environment variables.
-See the command-line examples in the [Installation](#installation) section for details.
+- [Environment variables](#environment-variables) configured in your shell.
+See above examples.

 Install the server directly from GitHub using `pip`:
 ```bash